croxis/Lift/README.md

 For download see [Lift on spigotmc.org](https://www.spigotmc.org/resources/lift.4704/) or [Lift on bukkit.org](https://dev.bukkit.org/projects/lift).

+### This plugin is no longer maintained
+You can instead take a look at [LiftReloaded](https://www.spigotmc.org/resources/liftreloaded.97551)

 ### Changes

 * v72 (1.17.2) - Removed Nocheatplus support.
 Increased limits for 1.18